 Dynamic systems development model methodology

 This methodology has its roots in the RAD model outlined above.
 It’s an iterative approach that emphasizes continuous improvement and plenty of user involvement.
 Rather than being focused solely on software development and code, it incorporates project management and project delivery — which is the reason it’s often used for non-techy projects.
-Its main goal is to provide the product or service on time and to budget.
+Its main goal is to provide the product or service on time and within budget.

 - Users are highly involved in the development process so that they can get a feel for the software early on.